mranftle/memoryAndComplexLearningLab/finalExperiment/README.txt

 		2. Clear your cache.
 There are extensions for chrome (http://goo.gl/r961j) and firefox (http://goo.gl/r3Zky) that make this process very quick
 		3. Are you sure you're editing the right experiment/folder?
 The best way to test this is to rename index.php to missing.php then try to login to your experiment.
 If you're editing the right folder then renaming index.php would break the login process.
 If you can still login then you're editing the wrong folder / launching the wrong experiment.
 Make sure to change missing.php back to index.php after you've found the correct folder.

-Collaborators/Thanks
-	Victor Sungkhasettee - figured out how to implement the Audio trial type